Blendify/blender-manual/blender_docs/manual/render/blender_render/optimizations/performance.rst

 #.
 Delete backsides of meshes (removing unseen geometry).
 #.
 Render just a few objects at a time; in the beginning of your project,
    render the background objects and sets that will not change and will always be in the background.
 #.
-Put the buildings on another layer, and through render layers, do not render them.
+Put the buildings on another layer, and, through render layers, do not render them.
    Then composite them back in later.
 #.
 Make the camera static so that you can better accomplish the above two ideas.
 #.
 Avoid use of Area lights.